Make-School-Courses/FEW-1.1-Web-Foundations/README.md

 ## Learning Objectives

-1. Write Quality semantic HTML
+By the end of the course, students should be able to...

-1. Create HTML documents that communicate with with people and machines
+1. Create quality, semantic HTML documents that communicate with with people and machines
-1. Use CSS to render HTML documents to what you envision
+1. Use CSS to render HTML documents to envisioned designs
-1. Write JavaScript with modern syntax and best practices
+1. Use JavaScript to handle user interaction with modern syntax and best practices
-1. Use JavaScript to handle user interaction

 ## Tutorials & Projects